 Iran’s Record: Iranians face cultural repression as the regime attempts to ban traditional Persian celebrations.
 Women in Iran suffer from discrimination under Iran’s mandatory dress code, and men can prohibit their wives from entering employment.
 Iran’s Morality Police, deployed under the Law Enforcement Forces (LEF), brutally enforces the hijab mandate and coerces and intimates women.
 This unit also enforces gender segregation in public spaces and laws on acceptable romantic behavior.
 The regime, for instance, severely discriminates against and represses Iran’s LGBTQ community.
 Same-sex intercourse is criminalized, and those found engaging in it face the most severe punishments, including execution.

 Date of Ratification: 6/24/1975

-Commitments: To safeguard the civil and political rights of individuals, including the right to life, the right to freedom of speech, the right to freedom of assembly, electoral rights, and the right to due process and a fair trial
+Commitments: Under this Covenant, signatories are required to safeguard the civil and political rights of individuals, including the right to life, the right to freedom of speech, the right to freedom of assembly, electoral rights, and the right to due process and a fair trial.

 The Convention on the Rights of the Child

 Commitments: This Convention protects the child from discrimination and ensures its best interests and right to life, survival, and development.